romangrewal/owasp-juice-shop-solutions/solutions/5-stars/retrieve-blueprint/README.md

-## NoSQL Exfiltration
+## Memory Bomb
-### Challenge: All your orders are belong to us!
-Even the ones which don't.
+### Challenge: Drop some explosive data into a vulnerable file-handling endpoint.

 1. Log in as any user.
 2. Order an item.